-For each class, by the end of the first week of the class, the instructor of record shall submit a copy of the class Syllabus to their appropriate Administrator.
+For each class, by the end of the first full week of the classes, the instructor of record unit members shall submit a copy of the class Syllabus for each course taught to their appropriate Administrator.
+For short-term classes, submission shall be by the end of the second class meeting.
+For online classes, submission shall be by the end of the first week of classes.